Regressive versions of Hindman's Theorem: Restrictions of the Regressive Hindman's Theorem

-In terms of computable reductions we have the following:
+In terms of computable reductions we have the following, for $n\geq 2$ and $k\in\Nat^+$:

-where the first inequality is due to Hirst \cite{Hir:phd} and the second inequality is from Proposition \ref{prop:regrt}.
+where the first inequality is due to Hirst \cite{Hir:phd} and the second inequality is from Proposition~\ref{prop:regrt}.
 Furthermore we have that

-from Theorem \ref{thm:acareght} and Proposition \ref{prop:regHTtoHTleqn}.
+from Theorem \ref{thm:acareght} and Proposition~\ref{prop:regHTtoHTeqn}.

-Moreover, whereas $\lambda\regHT^{=n}[\ap] \geq_\sW \RAN$ for any $n\geq 2$ (Theorem \ref{thm:regtoaca}), we have that $\HT^{=n}_k[\ap] \geq_\sW \RAN$ only for $n\geq 3$ and $k\geq 2$ (by an easy adaptation of the proof of Theorem 3.3 in \cite{Car-Kol-Lep-Zda:20}).
-Also note that $\RT^n_k \geq_\sW \HT^{=n}_k[\ap]$ by a straightforward reduction (see \cite{Car-Kol-Lep-Zda:20}).
+Moreover, whereas $\lambda\regHT^{=n}[\ap] \geq_\W \RAN$ for any $n\geq 2$ (Theorem~\ref{thm:regtoaca}), we have that $\HT^{=n}_k[\ap] \geq_\W \RAN$ only for $n\geq 3$ and $k\geq 2$ (by an easy adaptation of the proof of Theorem 3.3 in~\cite{Car-Kol-Lep-Zda:20}).
+Also note that $\RT^n_k \geq_\sW \HT^{=n}_k[\ap]$ by a straightforward reduction (see~\cite{Car-Kol-Lep-Zda:20}).

-Some non-reducibility results can be gleaned from the above.
-In latter years, a number of results about non-reducibility of $\RT^n_k$ to $\RT^n_j$, with $k > j \geq 2$, have been proved.
-First, Dorais, Dzhafarov, Hirst, Mileti, and Shafer showed that $\RT^n_k \not\leq_{\sW} \RT^n_j$ (Theorem 3.1 of \cite{DJSW:16}).
-Then $\RT^n_k \not\leq_{\W} \RT^n_j$ was proved by Brattka and Rakotoniaina \cite{Bra-Rat:17} and, independently, by Hirschfeldt and Jockusch \cite{Hir-Joc:16}.
-Patey further improved this result by showing that the computable reduction does not hold either \cite{Pat:16}.
+Some non-reducibility results can be gleaned from the above and known non-reducibility results from the literature.
+First, Dorais, Dzhafarov, Hirst, Mileti, and Shafer showed that $\RT^n_k \not\leq_{\sW} \RT^n_j$ (Theorem 3.1 of~\cite{DJSW:16}).
+Then $\RT^n_k \not\leq_{\W} \RT^n_j$ was proved by Brattka and Rakotoniaina \cite{Bra-Rat:17} and, independently, by Hirschfeldt and Jockusch~\cite{Hir-Joc:16}.
+Patey further improved this result by showing that the computable reduction does not hold either~\cite{Pat:16}; i.e., $\RT^n_k \not\leq_{\compred} \RT^n_j$ for all $n\geq 2$, $k > j \geq 2$.
 We can derive, among others, the following corollaries.

-\begin{corollary} For each $n, k \geq 2$, $\REG^n \not\leq_{\W} \RT^n_k$. \end{corollary}
+\begin{corollary} For each $n, k \geq 2$, $\REG^n \not\leq_{\compred} \RT^n_k$. \end{corollary}